 2. Chuckit Paraflight Flyer Dog Toy — Best Value

 Are you working with a tight budget?
-You may be interested in the Chuckit 221301 Paraflight Flyer Dog Toy, which we found to be the best dog frisbee (hard and soft models) for the money.
+You may be interested in the Chuckit Paraflight Flyer Dog Toy, which we found to be the best dog frisbee for the money.

 This 4.8-ounce frisbee is a fabric model, with a nylon interior and soft rubber edges.
 It’s brightly colored, making it easy to find, and it floats well in water.

-Though it’s not the sturdiest model we reviewed, the very low price point makes this frisbee easy to replace.
-The blue paint isn’t fully water-resistant and the seams split fairly easily.
+Although it’s not the sturdiest model, the very low price point makes this frisbee easy to replace.
+The blue paint isn’t fully water resistant, and the seams split fairly easily.
 This frisbee may also be too light to throw far.
 Chuckit doesn’t offer a warranty.

 3. West Paw Durable Dog Frisbee — Premium Choice

-When we tested this frisbee, we found it to be quite sturdy, holding up to tug-of-war games and some gnawing.
-The neutral color can be difficult to find in daylight, and the frisbee can’t hold up to teething puppies or strong chewing.
+This frisbee is quite sturdy, holding up to tug-of-war games and some gnawing.
+The neutral color can be difficult to find in daylight, though, and the frisbee can’t hold up to teething puppies or strong chewing.
 West Paw offers an impressive 100% guarantee against dog damage.

-This heavy 8.2-ounce frisbee, which comes in two colors and two sizes, is made of soft, flexible natural rubber.
-It’s good for teeth and gums and designed for dogs weighing between 30 and 65 pounds.
+KONG 42551 Flyer Dog Frisbee is a reasonably-priced soft rubber model that has a bit of a cheaper feel.
+That said, this heavy 8.2-ounce frisbee, which comes in two colors and two sizes, is made of soft, flexible natural rubber.
+It’s good for teeth and gums and is designed for dogs weighing between 30 and 65 pounds.